madetech/handbook/roles/associate_delivery_manager.md

 Associate Delivery Managers are responsible for delivering the above outcomes by collaborating with other members of their delivery team.

 ### Project Level Delivery Assurance
-* Support the Delivery Lead to manage scope, budget and quality
+- Support the Delivery Lead to manage scope, budget and quality
-* Feed into the status of quality and risk reported to Heads of Delivery on a weekly basis
+- Feed into the status of quality and risk reported to heads of delivery on a weekly basis
-* Support the Delivery Team by facilitating ceremonies, doing administrative tasks and unblocking dependencies, with guidance
+- Support the delivery team by facilitating ceremonies, doing administrative tasks and unblocking dependencies with guidance
-* Support the Delivery Lead with identifying and managing risks, issues and dependencies
+- Support the delivery lead with identifying and managing risks, issues and dependencies
-* Where directed, review and approve timesheets, invoices and Kimble Forecasts, ensuring accuracy at all stages
+- Where directed, review and approve timesheets, invoices and Kimble forecasts, ensuring accuracy at all stages

 ### Personal Development
 * Regularly gather and act on feedback about personal development